bezysoftware/autosats/README.md

 # AutoSats

 AutoSats lets you periodically buy Bitcoin on exchanges and withdraw it to your own wallet.
-It is simplest non-custudial DCA solution you can run on your own node.
+It is the simplest non-custudial DCA solution you can run on your own node.

 ## What is DCA?